 !
-WARNING
+WARNING !

-Note: Observe all local codes when handling and discharging anhydrous-ammonia refrigerant.
+Note: Observe all local codes when handling R-22 refrigerant.

-Refrigerant Leaks.
+Refrigerant Leaks

 Refrigerant leaks can be detected by an electronic leak detector.
 Apply a solution of soap and water with a narrow brush or spray bottle to all joints, welds, or areas of suspicion.
 The solution will form bubbles if there is a leak.